edscottite/The-Azure-Program/README.md

 - oi ( Open Information ) > Opens system information

-- lg ( Linear Graph ) > Opens a real-time data module for the client network - The network your device is currently using. ( Quaries are measured per 500 miliseconds and are averaged )
+- lg ( Linear Graph ) > Opens a real-time data module for the client network - The network your device is currently using. ( Queries are measured per 500 miliseconds and are averaged )

 - info > Basic Device System Information